 Natural gas has been formed by the degradation of organic matter accumulated in the past millions of years.
 Two main mechanisms (biogenic and thermogenic) are responsible for this degradation.
 Natural gas produced from geological formations comes in a wide array of compositions.
 The varieties of gas compositions can be broadly categorized into three distinct groups:

 - Non-associated gas – it occurs in conventional gas fields

-- Associated gas – it occurs in conventional oil fields.
+- Associated gas – it occurs in conventional oil fields, and

 It occurs outside of the former two.
-Most common types of unconventional gas are:
+The most common types of unconventional gas are: